-ADPFM programme is a reimbursable education programme approved by the Countinuing Education Fund Office (CEFO) with the registration number "CEF Course Code: 73F158963".
-Students are eligible to apply for reimbursement of the tuition fees upon their successful completion of the ADPFM programme with the attendance requirement of 80% and achievement of 50/100 marks or above in all courses.
+PDPFM programme is a reimbursable education programme approved by Countinuing Education Fund Office (CEFO) with the registration number of "CEF Course Code : 73F141041".
+Students are eligible to apply the CEF upon their successfully completion of the PDPFM programme with the attendance requirement of 80% and with passing marks of 50% in all programme assessments.